Tony Buzan: Career

 He was a promoter of mnemonic systems and mind mapping techniques.
 He launched his own software programme to support mind mapping called iMindMap in December 2006 with Welsh entrepreneur, Chris Griffiths.
-The Buzan Organisation holds trademarks on the phrase "Mind Map" in the context of self-improvement educational courses in the UK, the USA and Germany.
-The trademark does not appear in the records of the Canadian Intellectual Property Office.
+The Buzan Organisation holds trademarks on the phrase "Mind Maps" in the context of self-improvement educational courses in the UK, the USA and Germany.

 Following his 1970s series Use Your Head for the BBC, many of his ideas were set down in a series of five books: Use Your Memory, Master Your Memory, Use Your Head, The Speed Reading Book and The Mind Map Book.
 He was author or co-author of more than 80 books altogether.
 His five BBC books had, by 2003, sold over 3 million copies.

 As a popular psychology author, Tony Buzan wrote on subjects relating to the brain, "genius quotient (GQ)", spiritual intelligence, memory, creativity and speed reading.
 He was the founder and President of the Brain Foundation (not to be confused with various medical-related bodies with the same name) and also the Brain Trust Charity, the World Memory Championships and the World Championships of the Brain.
 He was a co-founder of London's Mind Body Spirit Festival as well as the Mind Sports Olympiad, and World Brain Day.

 He died aged 76 at John Radcliffe Hospital, Oxford of a heart attack.